MartinPacker/filterCSV/README.md

 * A CSV file that is already in a format supported by iThoughts' Import function.
 * A flat file where each line is a new node.
 Spaces and tabs can be used to indent the text.
 Here the level of indentation is used to control what level the line is added at.
 * A Markdown nested list where each line is a new node.
 Spaces and tabs can be used to indent the text.
 Here the level of indentation is used to control what level the line is added at.
-Only an asterisk (`*`) followed by a space is supported as a list item marker.
+Either an asterisk (`*`) or a minus sign followed by a space are supported as a list item marker. \
+Further, Markdown headings of one type, described below, can be used.
 * An OPML XML file - with or without `head` or `body` elements.
 * An XML file, including one with namespaces (both default and named).
 * A CSV file where the hierarchy is described by how many empty cells are to the left of the first cell with text in.

 #### Nesting Level Detection

-When parsing a Markdown or tab/space-indented non-CSV file the first line with leading white space (spaces and/or tabs) is used to detect the indentation scheme: Any white space on this line is used as a single indentation level marker.
+When parsing a Markdown or tab/space-indented non-CSV file the first line with leading white space (spaces and/or tabs) is used to detect the indentation scheme: \
+Any white space on this line is used as a single indentation level marker. \
 It is expected that all lines are indented in the same way.

 For example, if the second line starts with two spaces this is taken to indicate that every line will have zero, two, four, etc spaces: